ssc-sp/datahub-docs/UserGuide/Migration/Storage.md

 4. Validate that the data has been copied successfully by checking the PROD storage account.

-## B. Download Data Locally from POC with AzCopy
+## C. Download Data Locally from POC with AzCopy

 To download your data from the POC storage account to your local machine, you can use the AzCopy tool to copy your data from the POC storage account to your local machine.